GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 While many current technologies are capable of generating some of their own energy, this is not always feasible—particularly for large-scale operations.
 Relying on renewable sources for such systems can become costly and introduce operational and maintenance challenges.

 * DAC → Requires up to 2,000 kWh per ton of CO₂ captured.
-* Algae systems → Constant electricity consumption for pumps and irrigation.
+* Moss systems → Constant electricity consumption for pumps and irrigation.
 * Ionization towers → Although individual units consume little electricity, large-scale deployment can create a substantial energy burden on the grid.

 ### GreenAiriva’s Solution